 It is perhaps surprising and very sad, how often a surrendered rabbit turns out to be a wonderfully bright, responsible animal.
 The rabbit just needs consistent, gentle handling and a measure of compassion.
 The time spent with your bunny, getting to know him on his own terms and to appreciate his own unique personality, will pay off in a more contented, rewarding companion.

 There are several terrific books available about rabbit care, which will give you an idea of the options available for housing your rabbit.
 Important considerations are size and location, security and ease of cleaning.
-The cage should of course be made of sturdy non-toxic materials.
+The enclosure should of course be made of sturdy non-toxic materials.

-Make sure that the cage is not in direct sunlight or a drafty area.
+Make sure that the enclosure is not in direct sunlight or a drafty area.
 It should be in a relatively quiet area, away from noisy televisions and stereos but still within the sphere of family activities.
 Do not keep in the garage or in an unfinished basement, which the family rarely visits.

-Use the time your rabbit spends out of the cage to get to know it.
+Use the time your rabbit spends out of the enclosure to get to know it.
 The best way to do this is by getting down to the rabbit’s level and letting it get to know you.
 Rabbits are very inquisitive.
 They will usually check out anything you are doing at floor level.
 If some of your daily activities, such as reading, can be done stretched out on the floor, why not spend that time with your bunny.
 Talk softly to your bunny and if it seems to want attention gently stroke his forehead and ears.
 Your rabbit may hop off a first, but if you are patient and do not force the issue, your rabbit will soon learn to trust you and to welcome this time together.

 Keep in mind that most rabbits, while they enjoy this kind of attention, do not like being picked up and carried around.
 Rabbits have an instinctive fear of falling and are not comfortable unless they have all four feet on solid ground.
 Please ensure children in your household understand this fact.
 When you do pick up your rabbit, ensure it feels secure.
 Different rabbits will require different approaches, and you will soon learn how best to handle your own bunny.
 It is important, however, to fully support the hindquarters and to steady the rabbit as it is being lifted.
 NEVER pick your rabbit up by the ears or allow your child to do so.
 This causes intense pain to the animal.

-Supply fruits and vegetable in small quantities only, no more than about 5% of your pet’s daily intake.
+Supply fruits and vegetables in small quantities only, no more than about 5% of your pet’s daily intake.
 Some appropriate choices are carrots, broccoli, parsley, alfalfa sprouts, apple and banana.
 Contrary to popular belief, lettuce and cabbage are not good choices, as they can lead to intestinal upsets.
 Be sure that the food is fresh and that any uneaten greens are promptly removed from the cage.
 Green foods should not be given to rabbits under the age of six months, and they should be introduced very gradually into the diet as the rabbit matures.
 Avoid any sudden changes to your rabbit’s diet.

 As with any animal, it is essential that your rabbit have access to fresh, clean drinking water at all times.
 If you are using a water bottle with a sipper tube, be sure that it is rinsed daily and scrubbed frequently with a bottle brush to keep it clean.
-Also, ensure that it is correctly positioned on the cage; otherwise it will not dispense the water properly.
+Also, ensure that it is correctly positioned on the enclosure; otherwise, it will not dispense the water properly.